zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 ```

 Copy and past the content below inside the file.
 If you read the section about the configuration options, it's basically self explanatory.
-We are bascally telling the server that we don't want to accept connections from unauthenticated clients, the path to the file what will store usernames and passwords, ports that we want to use to listen for new connections and a protocol that we accept.
+We are basically telling the server that we don't want to accept connections from unauthenticated clients, the path to the file what will store usernames and passwords, ports that we want to use to listen for new connections and a protocol that we accept.

 Basic configuration file content
 ```